ryryry-3302/ee2026/README.md

 ## .gitignore
 - Note that for a free account, the maximum repo size is **50MB**.
 Hence, the .gitignore folder specifically ignores files that take up high storage. `sources_1\ip` was found to take up 61.6MB by default.
 Not sure what its for.
-- The simulation folder is for now, but could be removed in the future if we need to share simulation files.
+- The simulation folder is in gitignore for now, but could be removed in the future if we need to share simulation files.